Enchanting Winter Destinations for Europe in December

 Next, if you’re travelling with your partner, this is the perfect place to spend some romantic evenings.
 France in winter reveals its most dramatic side in Chamonix.

 Situated beneath Mont Blanc, this legendary resort offers world-class skiing for all levels.
-The Europe weather in December also creates perfect conditions for winter sports, while the charming town centre provides a decent refuge.
+Europe’s weather in December also creates perfect conditions for winter sports, while the charming town center provides a decent refuge.

 4. Zermatt, Switzerland